What are ecommerce SMART goals exactly?

 Using Strategies and Tactics to Reach Your Goals

-In order to reach the goals that you have set for 2017, you have to put a strategy in place, and then assume tactics that enable the execution of that strategy.
+In order to reach the goals that you have set, you have to put a strategy in place, and then assume tactics that enable the execution of that strategy.
 A strategy is a plan of action, and the tactics focus on specific elements of your business.
 When you break down your strategy into smaller achievable pieces, goals are more attainable.

 What does that look like?
 Perhaps your strategy to increase sales is providing a higher level of customer service.
 Your tactics to achieve that may be: